Overview

 Renting a car in South Africa

-• You should always check whether it is possible to return your rental car at a different place than where you picked it up and if you have to pay extra for this.
+- You should always check whether it is possible to return your rental car to a different place than where you picked it up and if you have to pay extra for this.

 Driving in South Africa